Satej116/DSA_Bootcamp/Day01-BasicArrayAndSearch/Problem01-LinearSearch/Readme.md

-Problem Statement
-Given a list of n integers entered by the user, the goal is to search for a specific target number in the array.
-If the number is present, print its index (first occurrence).
-If not, print -1.

-Approach:

-Input Handling:
+# Linear Search with Input Validation

+## Overview

+This Python program performs a **linear search** to find a target value in a user-defined list.
+It includes basic input validation and error handling to ensure only numeric values are processed.

+## How It Works

-Ask the user for the length of the array.
+1. The user inputs the length of the array.

-Take n numerical inputs from the user to populate the array.

-Ask for the target value to search.

-Searching Logic:
+2. Inputs are collected and stored in a list.
+3. The user provides a target value.

-Loop through each element of the array.
+4. The program searches linearly through the array.

-Compare the current element with the target.

-If a match is found, print the index and exit.

-If the loop ends without finding the target, print -1.

-Bug Note:

-The original logic sets count = j in every iteration, which may incorrectly print -1 even if the element is found.

-Fix: Use a flag or break once the element is found.

-Time & Space Complexity:

-Time Complexity: Worst-case: O(n) (if the target is not found or is at the end).
+5. If the target is found, its index is printed.

-Space Complexity: O(n) for storing the array.

-Sample Inputs / Edge Cases
-Sample Input 1:
+6. If the target is not found, it prints `Index = -1`.

+## Key Features

+- Works for small or unsorted arrays
+- Simple and beginner-friendly logic
+- Handles invalid (non-numeric) inputs gracefully
+- Checks if the array length is valid (>1)

+## Example

+**Input:**
-Enter the Length of Array = 5
+Length = 4
-Enter only numerical values
-Input: 10 20 30 40 50
+Values = 10 20 30 40
-Enter the Target Value = 30
+Target = 30

-Output:
+**Output:**
+[10, 20, 30, 40]
 Index = 2

-Sample Input 2 (Target not found):
+**Input:**
+Length = 3
-Input: 5 elements: 1 3 5 7 9
+Values = 5 6 7
-Target = 8
+Target = 9

-Output:
+**Output:**
+[5, 6, 7]
--1
+Index = -1

+## Notes

+- Linear search is ideal for small datasets or unsorted data.
+- Avoid using it for large data if performance is critical.